FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal

 International students are not normally eligible, but there are exceptions.

-When and where do I submit the Certificate of Eligibility (COE) to during my application?
+When and where do I submit the Certificate of Eligibility (COE) during my application?

-If you are eligible, the ministère de l’Éducation et de l’Enseignement supérieur will provide your COE to LaSalle College as it will automatically appear in your student file.
+If you are eligible, the ministère de l’Éducation et de l’Enseignement supérieur will provide your COE to LaSalle College and it will automatically appear in your student file.

 Note that only preschool, elementary or secondary students who are eligible for English-language instruction and who do not have a certificate of eligibility for English-language instruction, for example a student who studied in French at the elementary and secondary levels, must take steps before completing Secondary V. For others, the declaration of eligibility automatically appears in the student's file.

-What type of supports will the College offer to help students succeed and meet the new requirements?
+What support will the College offer to help students succeed and meet the new requirements?

 As the largest combined French and English college in North America, LaSalle College has all the expertise and bilingual environment necessary to support your success.
 Our teachers have been supporting and mentoring students whose first language is not French for over 60 years.

-LaSalle College has support centers for the practice and improvement of French:
+LaSalle College has support centers practicing and improving French:

-The College is actively working to improve its services, measures and extracurricular activities to support its students in learning the required language in French.
+The College is actively working to improve its services, measures and extracurricular activities to support its students in the required learning in French.

 What about international students?